 Yorkshire Pages – England’s North East

 Yorkshire is a distinct region in itself forming a vast corner of North Eastern England that was historically the largest county in England.
 Despite its geographical location in the North East it is not usually included as part of ‘North East England’.
-The England’s North East site includes a number of pages featuring Yorkshire and particularly North Yorkshire but our main emphasis continues to be the historic counties of Northumberland and Durham including Tyneside, Wearside and those parts of Teesside north of the Tees.
+The England’s North East site includes a number of pages featuring Yorkshire and particularly North Yorkshire but for now our main emphasis continues to be the historic counties of Northumberland and Durham including Tyneside, Wearside and Teesside.

 North Yorkshire alone is now the largest county in England in terms of area while Yorkshire as a whole is a vast and varied region of more than three and a half million acres and a population of almost 5 million.
 That’s more people than Norway.
 Indeed, Yorkshire’s population is larger than Wales or Ireland, or New Zealand, or Albania, Lithuania, Estonia, Jamaica or Iceland.
 It is not far behind Denmark and there are almost as many Yorkshiremen as there are Scots.
 Indeed more than 28 of the states of America have a population that is smaller than that of Yorkshire.